Nominating a reversionary beneficiary

 Why choose a reversionary beneficiary

 Under the nominated beneficiary option, the fund's trustee will always have ultimate discretion as to who will receive your super death benefits.
 A binding nomination option may not always be valid (eg if your circumstances change and you forget to revise your nomination or your nomination lapses).
-The reversionary beneficiary option, however, will provide greater certainty that your intended beneficiary (provided they are an eligible dependant at death) will receive an ongoing pension following your death.
+The reversionary beneficiary option, however, will provide greater certainty that your intended beneficiary (provided they are an eligible dependant at death) will receive your pension payments following your death.

 Because of the restrictions on pension payments to child beneficiaries, such as the requirement that it must be commuted and paid out when the child turns 25, many superannuation funds only permit a reversionary option to a spouse.